-A. HCF Overview
+3.1.
+HCF Overview

 The HCF algorithm sorts arriving packets into two queues: the High-Priority (HP) and the Low-Priority (LP) queues.
-The HP queue receives packets of flows which have recently been under-served,, while the LP queue receives the other packets.
+The HP queue receives packets of flows that have recently been under-served,, while the LP queue receives the other packets.
 The HP queue is always served first.